How to spend two days in Kathmandu

 Pubs and Bars

 Thamel is a great place for bar hopping in the numerous pubs, and the nightlife there is vibrant.
-You can try Sam’s bar, or if you happen to be there on Tuesdays or Fridays, visit House of Music behind Hotel Malla.
+You can try Sam’s bar, or if you happen to be there on Tuesdays or Fridays, visit the House of Music behind Hotel Malla.
 HOM holds open mike on Tuesdays, and they have live cover bands on Fridays.
 Sometimes they also host touring international bands.

 Dining with the locals